 The origami paper is a lovely choice because it has colour on both sides of the paper and it is already square and is easily foldable…making paper snowflakes is origami after all.
 Let your kids pick out the style of origami paper you use.
 Will it have patterns or be a solid colour?
 Honestly, using origami paper is a little easier – because it eliminates the need to create a square of paper and it is so easy to fold.
 But, if you don’t have any on hand then magazine pages totally work.

-How to Make Paper Snowflakes with Kids
+How to Make Paper Snowflakes Step-by-Step

 pages from old magazines